roots/trellis/README.md

 3. Optionally add any dev hostnames to your local `/etc/hosts` file (or use the [hostsupdater plugin](https://github.com/cogitatio/vagrant-hostsupdater)).
 4. Run `vagrant up`.

+Tip: If you leave the default `type: 'nfs'` for the synced folder in step 1 above, see the vagrant docs section ["Root Privilege Requirement"](https://docs.vagrantup.com/v2/synced-folders/nfs.html) for how to avoid having to type your password with every `vagrant up`.

 ### Servers/Environments

 This playbook is setup for development environments by default with its Vagrant integration.
 However, the following default environments are built in: